GaryMatycich/Tech-Acadamy-Live-Project/README.md

 </div>
 ```

-This is the index page that utilized each of my partial views
+This is the index page that utilized each of my partial views.
 ```
 @model IEnumerable<TheatreCMS3.Areas.Blog.Models.BlogAuthor>
 @using TheatreCMS3.Areas.Blog.Models;